i Rules of disclosure

 V REVIEW AND PRODUCTION

 If the court makes an order for extended disclosure, this will usually include the timetable for compliance.
 The required time frame will depend on a number of factors, such as the nature and complexity of the case, the volume of documents involved and the time it will take the parties to comply with their obligations.
 These issues will have been discussed between the parties before the case management conference when they were preparing the DRD and further with the court during the hearing itself.
-A party always has the option of seeking a time extension at a later stage, but whether or not it will be granted will depend on the circumstances and reasons for the request.
+A party always has the option of seeking a time extension at a later stage, but whether it will be granted will depend on the circumstances and reasons for the request.

 Paragraph 9.8 of the Disclosure Pilot requires parties to have regard to the guidance contained in Section 3 of the DRD when complying with an order for extended disclosure.